A Handy Cook’s Guide to Different Types of Spices

 Turmeric

-The best way to take in lots of healthy turmeric is in a curry, Dhal or by enjoying a turmeric latte.
-This Tomato and Coriander Curried Dhal and Turmeric Latte recipe is fortified with spices and perfect for beating a case of the sniffles.
+The best way to take in lots of healthy turmeric is in a curry, Dhal, or by enjoying a turmeric latte.
+This South Indian Lemon Rice and Golden Milk Healthy Fat Shake recipe is fortified with spices and perfect for winter.

 Cinnamon